 Always consider an integrated approach with preventive measures together with biological treatments if available.
-If infestations are high (>50%) during tillering, insecticide sprays based on the active ingredients chlorpyriphos, chlorantraniliprole, indoxacarb, azadirachtin, gamma- or lamda-cyhalothrin or flubendiamide are helpful, particularly if leaf folder is severe at booting stage.
+If infestations are high (>50%) during booting stage, spray flubendiamide @ 0.1ml or chlorantraniliprole @ 0.3ml/l of water.
+Other insecticides based on chlorpyriphos, chlorantraniliprole, indoxacarb, azadirachtin, gamma- or lamda-cyhalothrin are also helpful, particularly if infestation is severe.
 Care should be taken not to use chemicals causing resurgence of the insect.

 Resistant varieties to prevent outbreaks.,Alternate rice with a different crop or fallow period.,Remove grassy weeds from fields and borders.,Reduce density of planting.,Minimize the use of fertilizers.,Avoid ratooning to long as this favors the disease.,Flood and plow fields after harvest to remove crop residues.